werzl/CompanyInterviewApi/README.md

 # CompanyInterviewApi
 Api for paired programming during interview process

-The Tasks.md file in the Api folder outlines tasks
+The Tasks.md file outlines tasks

+Multiple solutions are available for working in .NET 6, .NET 5 and .NET Core 3.1